Alice Glass: 2018–2020: non-album single releases

-In 2020, Glass revealed that she does not receive appropriate royalties from her work in Crystal Castles.
+Throughout 2020, Alice Glass released "Nightmares" and a remix of "Rajadão by Pabllo Vittar with experimental label Sermon 3 Recordings.
+"Nightmares" was later also re-released on label compilation album, Sermon 4 Anniversary.
+Later that year, Glass revealed that she does not receive appropriate royalties from her work in Crystal Castles.
 She disavowed her tenure in the band and asked fans to cease their support of the group.

-2021–present: Prey//IV
+2021: Prey//IV

-Glass released the single "Suffer and Swallow" on 6 January 2021, which was the first song she shared from her long-awaited solo debut album which she said was to be released later that year.
+Glass released the single "Suffer and Swallow" on 6 January 2021, which was the first song she shared from her solo debut album.
 The song was accompanied by a stop-motion music video by Lucas David.

-She had a guest appearance on Alice Longyu Gao's single "Legend" which was released on 27 May 2021.
+Glass had a guest appearance on Alice Longyu Gao's single "Legend" which was released on 27 May 2021.

-On 19 November 2021, Glass unveiled the title and shared the track listing of her solo debut album Prey//IV and announced a release date of 28 January 2022 by her own Eating Glass Records.
+On 19 November 2021, Glass unveiled the title and shared the track listing of her solo debut album Prey//IV and announced a release date of 28 January 2022 on her own Eating Glass Records.
 The announcement was accompanied the single "Baby Teeth", which had by a music video by Astra Zero and Lucas David.

 On 8 December 2021, Glass premiered the single "Fair Game" accompanied by a music video directed by Bryan M. Ferguson.

 On 28 January 2022, Glass released "Love Is Violence", after the album's release was delayed to February.
-The single was accompanied by a gory music video by Bryan M. Ferguson.
+The single was accompanied by a music video by Bryan M. Ferguson.
 The early 2000s-inspired video depicts two teenagers who sensually pull out each other's entrails.

 Upon the album's release on the 16 February 2022, Glass premiered a music video for "Everybody Else" directed by Astra Zero.

+Dazed described the album: "The extreme pop album is rammed with vivid portrayals of body horror, where eerie soundscapes intertwine with distorted and warped synths, accompanied by a drum loop that punctuates the tracks.
+These rough dissonances create a claustrophobic panorama, while Glass’ lyrics overlay descriptions of violent fantasies."